samucosta13/compass-uol/README.md

  * __dev-ops__: refers to "DevOps - Mão na massa!"
 Udemy course

 ### containers
- * The __docker/__ directory contains Dockerfiles and Docker Compose definition files made to study before the Docker activity, whose oficial version is at this repository: https://github.com/samucosta13/compass-docker
+ * The __docker/__ directory contains Docker Compose definition files made to study before the Docker activity, whose oficial version is at this repository: https://github.com/samucosta13/compass-docker
- * The other directories contains scripts of projects with containers (Dockerfiles or YAML files used to build them)
+ * The other directories contains scripts of projects with containers (Dockerfiles or YAML files used to build them).
+They were made during the "Orquestração de Containers com Kubernetes" Geek University course, available on Udemy platform.

 ### dev-ops
  * __vagrant-lab/__: virtual machines with Vagrant and Virtual Box